September 15, 2025

 • Reliability for payroll and vendor payments: ACH offers predictable settlement times and lets you schedule payments precisely.
 This makes cash flow forecasting more accurate and removes the guesswork of waiting for checks to arrive and clear.

-When businesses use ACH
+When do businesses use ACH?

 • Payroll: Companies deposit employee wages into bank accounts via ACH, eliminating paper checks and ensuring timely, reliable payments.
 This reduces payroll costs and administrative time while providing employees with quick access to their earnings.